Last Updated on January 31, 2023 by Luke Feldbrugge

 The mortgage pre-approval estimate is determined based on your actual financial history.
 This will require an official credit check conducted by the lender.
 A mortgage pre-approval is not a binding agreement, but instead an estimate of the loan amount you can receive.

 Mortgage Pre-Approval Process

 - Check Your Credit Reports and Credit Score: By taking this step early in the process, you can clean up any incorrect information on your credit reports, and learn whether you qualify for certain mortgage loan types.

 - Complete Loan Application: The lender will ask you to complete a loan application to begin the credit check process.

 - Financial Information: The lender will run a credit check and look at your financial history.
 This is to determine the level of risk involved in lending you money.
 They will likely ask you to submit the following:

 - Income: You will need to submit 30 days of pay stubs, previous two years of W2s and tax returns, freelance work or side hustle income, overtime, commissions, or bonuses.
-You’ll also need to show if you’ve received Social Security payments received, VA and retirement benefits received, alimony or child support received, interest and/or dividend income.
+You’ll also need to show if you’ve received Social Security payments, VA or retirement benefits, alimony or child support received, interest and/or dividend income.

 - Assets: You will need to submit the previous 60 days of your bank account statements (both checking and savings), any investment account information and proof of assets (IRA, 401k, etc.), and any gift letters from family or friends gifting you money.
 This shows the gift money is not a loan.